-An injunction prohibits a preparer from filing federal tax returns.
-We generally reserve this targeted treatment for cases when earlier compliance efforts failed.
+An injunction can permanently prohibit a preparer from filing federal tax returns for others.
+We generally reserve this targeted action for preparers when earlier compliance efforts failed.

 - Previous due diligence and other return preparer penalties